310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/NEW_DAYBREAK.md

 - [Enstars, Chiaki]
 - [Enstars, Kanata]
 - [Enstars, Shinobu]
-- [Enstars, Ryuseitai, Ryuseitai POWER UP]
+- [Enstars, Ryuseitai, Ryuseitai Power Up]
 tags:
 - Song Lyrics
 description: "Translation of NEW DAYBREAK Song Lyrics by 310mc.
 By Ryuseitai from the Ryuseitai Album TRIP."